Meaoxixi/Meaoxixi/README.md

     <img src="https://meaoxixi.github.io/LineArt/static/images/teaser.png" alt="description" style="max-width: 100%; height: auto;">
   </div>
   <div style="flex: 2;">
-    <p>We present **LineArt**, a framework that transfers complex appearance onto detailed design drawings, facilitating design and artistic creation.
+    <p>We present LineArt, a framework that transfers complex appearance onto detailed design drawings, facilitating design and artistic creation.
 It generates high-fidelity appearance while preserving structural accuracy by simulating hierarchical visual cognition and integrating human artistic experience to guide the diffusion process.
 LineArt overcomes the limitations of current methods in terms of difficulty in fine-grained control and style degradation in design drawings.
-We also present a new design drawing dataset **ProLines** for evaluation.
+We also present a new design drawing dataset ProLines for evaluation.
 The experiments show that LineArt performs better in accuracy, realism, and material precision compared to SOTAs.</p>
   </div>
 </div>